pdotsani/letschat-server/README.md

 - Ollama
 - Supabase

-The frontend is a Next.js app, which can be found [here](https://github.com/pdotsani/letschat-frontend).
+A working frontend is a Next.js app, which can be found [here](https://github.com/pdotsani/letschat-frontend).
 You supabase credetials for the frontend will be used to authenticate the server.

 We generate database schema in the supbase dashboard, see [this](/docs/schemas.md) for more information.